Prospective Graduate StudentsIf you're considering one of our graduate programs, we have more information about becoming a graduate student.

 |Oral Defense||Oral Defense is required.|

 |Research||Individualized research is required.|

-The PhD in Informatics and Computing program will prepare you to work in the transformative "fourth paradigm" of science and engineering, an interdisciplinary field relying on big data and advanced software, hardware, and statistics skills.
-After a streamlined, five-year plan of study, you’ll be ready to be a leader in industry and government research labs, a faculty member or research scientist in academia, or entrepreneur in cutting-edge informatics application areas.
+The PhD program in Informatics and Computing will prepare you to work in the transformative "fourth paradigm" of science and engineering, an interdisciplinary field relying on big data and advanced software, hardware, and statistics skills.

 Student Learning Outcomes

 Core Informatics and Computing Outcomes

 - Identify, explain, and assess the major theories, research methods, and technical approaches driving informatics- driven science and engineering and the impact of these elements on society.